Astros vs. Twins Player Props Betting Odds

-Player props can be found for Byron Buxton and Yordan Alvarez, among others, when the Minnesota Twins visit the Houston Astros at Minute Maid Park on Tuesday at 8:10 PM ET.
+Sportsbooks have listed player props for Yordan Alvarez, Byron Buxton and others when the Houston Astros host the Minnesota Twins at Minute Maid Park on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with DraftKings!